saycel/towers-of-power/README.md

 3. Find the IMSI and IMEI number for your phone/account.

 ## Week 2
-Building a GSM Network from software to hardware installation.
+### Building a GSM Network from software to hardware installation.

-Installing Software: VPN, Osmocom Network in a Box, and Rhizomatica Front End.
-Overview of Osmo-NITB, Osmo-TRX, Freeswitch, Kannel, RAI, etc
-Hardware: Nuran Litecel, Antennas, Cables, Solar, etc.
-How to mount equipment on a tower.

-Virtual Private Networks (VPN) - Why it’s important and why we use it.

 + Basic SDR introduction and options for building an GSM network.
 + History of Open Source Cellular - Osmocom, OpenBTS, YateBTS, Rhizomatica, Open Cellular